juju/juju-gui-charm/HACKING.md

 you to manually set up a local Juju environment, and preserves, if already created, the testing virtualenv.

-The `make deploy` command also support specifying to what OS version the local charm must be deployed.
+The `make deploy` command also support specifying the OS version used to deploy the local charm.
 By default a precise machine is created, but you can run the following to deploy the charm on trusty:

     make deploy SERIES=trusty